freeCodeCamp/guide/src/pages/java/data-types/index.md

 ### double:

 double data type is a double-precision 64-bit IEEE 754 floating point.
+This data type is generally the default choice.
+This data type should never be used for precise values, such as currency.

     Wrapper Class: Double